platyplus/platyplus/guide.md

   - each pk is fk to the two colums
   - only two columns
   - permissions: select both columns, and aggregation queries
+  - defines both relations in the join column

 ### Create indexes